digital-duck/zinets/docs/ustc/2025-02/zinets-CHN-v0.10.md

 ### 3.2 Frequency Analysis and Natural Efficiency

-Our computational analysis of about 3,000 commonly-used HSK Chinese characters [5] reveals striking patterns in 元字 usage that demonstrate natural optimization principles:
+Our computational analysis of about 6000 Chinese characters [3] reveals striking patterns in 元字 usage that demonstrate natural optimization principles:

 - Distribution of High-frequency Elements (>100 occurrences):